buildkite-plugins/docker-buildkite-plugin/README.md

 ### `storage-opt` (optional, string)

-This allows to set the container rootfs size at the creation time.
-This is only available for the devicemapper, btrfs, overlay2, windowsfilter and zfs graph drivers.
+This allows setting the container rootfs size at the creation time.
+This is only available for the `devicemapper`, `btrfs`, `overlay2`, `windowsfilter` and `zfs` graph drivers.
 See [docker documentation](https://docs.docker.com/engine/reference/commandline/run/#set-storage-driver-options-per-container) for more details.

 Example: `size=120G`